 Revenue on the Income Statement: Top vs. Bottom Line

-The top and bottom lines of your income statement are arguably the two most critical figures.
+The top and bottom lines of your income statement are typically considered the two most critical figures on it.

-The bottom line is your company's net revenue, which is your gross revenue minus any expenses or allowances during the same statement period, including refunds and discounts.
-Of the two metrics, net revenue provides a more accurate picture of your company's income.
+The bottom line is your company's net income, which is your gross revenue minus any expenses, allowances, refunds, and discounts during the same statement period.

 Revenue is the magic metric for assessing the financial health of your company.
 Since companies generally grow by increasing revenue, it's also a great indicator of future growth.
 But revenue is only the starting point — businesses must also consider how their expenses and operating costs are (or aren't) impacting their bottom line.